 Specifically, J.P.
 Morgan rolled out a new solution called Confirm, which is meant to reduce the number of rejected or returned transactions due to invalid payment details.
 As a whole, it is expected to lower costs for sending and receiving banks.

-Following suit, Citigroup’s Global Head of Foreign Exchange, Itay Tuchman, has recently stated that the bank is considering moving into cryptocurrency markets.
+Following suit, Citigroup’s Global Head of Foreign Exchange, Itay Tuchman, stated that the bank is considering moving into cryptocurrency markets.
 Primarily, due to surging interest from existing clients.
 According to the Financial Times, Tuchman believes that “crypto is here to stay and we are just at the very beginning of the market.”

 Goldman Sachs Group